pawelzell/type-aware-scheduler-k8s/README.md

 [CBTOOL](https://github.com/ibmcb/cbtool) benchmark tool (as well as my setup scripts) works with kubernetes 1.15.x, but not with 1.16.
 I assume kubeadm and kubelet version 1.15, kubectl version 1.15 or 1.16 are installed on master and worker nodes.
 If you want to bring more machines into kubernetes cluster you may need to follow [the guide](https://bigstep.com/blog/kubernetes-on-bare-metal-cloud).

+### NFS setup
+To use influxdb we should configured persistent storage accessible from any machine of our cluster.

+To setup nfs server on baati run `./nfs-server-init.sh`
+Then to setup nfs client on naan run `./nfs-client-init.sh`

+### Cluster setup
-On master node execute:
+On master node (baati) execute:

-`sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address 10.9.99.2`

-Then from deploy directory execute

-`./kub_post_init.sh`
+`./cluster-master-init.sh`

-The output of `kubeadm init` will show you a command you need to execute on each node worker machine.
+The output of this script will show you a command you need to execute on each node worker machine.
+The command will be simmilar to:

+`sudo kubeadm join 10.9.99.2:6443 --token <token> --discovery-token-ca-cert-hash sha256:<hash>`

 To deploy influx and grafana execute: